How to Save Money While Raising a Family

 You don’t have to go broke or break the bank to raise healthy, happy, well-rounded kids.
 There are lots of ways you can save money as you raise them in order to use that money for things that will ultimately bless their lives much more than another shiny toy—things like helping to pay for their college education, saving for your own retirement so that you won’t be a burden on them later in life, and saving for emergencies and for larger purchases so that they won’t feel the effects of undue financial stress.
 And you can bless their lives by teaching them sound financial principles by example so that they can be financially successful adults.

-Here are 9 strategies that will help you spend less so that you can raise your kids without going broke.
+Here are 13 strategies that will help you spend less so that you can save money while raising a family!

 1. Keep your grocery bill down.

-One of the main things that you can do to raise kids without going broke is to save money on food.
+One of the main things that you can do to save money while raising a family is to save money on food.
 Food is one of the biggest expenses for a family.
 It can often eat up (pun intended :)) 10 percent or even more of a family’s budget.
 But food is also one of the areas where it’ the easiest to cut back because there are so many options available and the difference between what you can spend and what you have to spend is so vast.
 Here are just a few ideas for ways you can save money when feeding your brood (but see this article for many more ideas on how to trim your grocery bill):

 Forget the juice.
 Most kinds really don’t have much nutritional value.
 Give your kids whole fruit and water to drink, instead.